Submitting Your Application

 Research within the NHS is conducted in accordance with the NHS Research Governance Framework for Health and Social Care 2005 and researchers are advised to familiarise themselves with the principles of good research governance within the framework.
 Further information can be found at https://www.gov.uk/government/publications/research-governance-framework-for-health-and-social-care-second-edition

 For staff or students working outside the NHS the relevant committee is the LJMU REC.
-The Chair of the main LJMU REC is Dr Sue Spiers, Head of Research Programme Development and the secretary is Mrs Jo McKeon, Research Support Officer based in the Research Support Office, 4th Floor Kingsway House.
+The Chair of the main LJMU REC is Dr Sue Spiers, Head of Graduate School and the secretary is Ms Jo McKeon, Research Support Officer based in the Graduate School, 4th Floor Kingsway House.

 Some faculties or schools have established undergraduate RECs with the remit of approving research projects being undertaken as part of final year dissertations.
 If your research is part of an undergraduate dissertation please check to see if your Faculty or school has an undergraduate REC.
 Individual undergraduate REC contacts will be able to supply details of meeting dates and application procedures.